ram-sriram/Viewers/README.md

 ### Built to Adapt

-After more than 8-years of integrating with many companies and organizations, The OHIF Viewer has been rebuilt from the ground up to better address the varying workflow and configuration needs of its many users.
+After more than 8-years of integrating with many companies and organizations, The Cure Assist has been rebuilt from the ground up to better address the varying workflow and configuration needs of its many users.
 All of the Viewer's core features are built using it's own extension system.
 The same extensibility that allows us to offer: